 log in as root: sudo -i

-plug in your USB and find out the ID of the usb stick by:
+plug in your USB stick and locate the device file of the USB stick by listing the disks:

 It will be something like sda1, sdb1,sda2 etc. Mine is /dev/sda1 and the format of the USB stick is exFAT.